 If a kid is flying internationally with just one parent, additional documents are required:

-- A notarized parental consent form that has been signed by both parents
+- A notarized travel consent form that has been signed by both parents

 - A copy of the passport or valid identification of the parent who is not traveling

 One Parent is Deceased

 If one of the child’s parents is deceased:

 - A consent form of the living parent or guardian needs to signed